telerik/document-processing-docs/libraries/radpdfprocessing/howto/comply-with-pdfa-standard.md

 PDF/A-3 differs from PDF/A-2 in only one regard – it allows embedding of arbitrary file formats into the PDF file.

+__PDF/A-3u__

+This conformance level requires character mapping to Unicode and it doesn't require embedded logical structure (like structure tree and tags).

 ## How to Conform to PDF/A Standard